Avaiga/taipy-doc/docs/knowledge_base/tutorials/scenario_mgt_concepts.md

+---
+title: Scenario management basic concepts
+category: tutorials
+type: video
+data-keywords: scenario datanode task studio
+short-description: Discover Taipy Studio, a graphical interface to configure your scenarios.
+---
 # Manage Data Pipelines with Scenarios

 Build, control, and run your data pipelines effortlessly with Taipy.
 Taipy simplifies the process of designing pipelines, handling data, and coordinating data movement through a feature known as scenario management.

 In Taipy, a Scenario is specifically crafted for modeling pipelines and data flows.
 It connects your data nodes (representing your datasets) with tasks (which are the Python functions you want to execute).
 Configuring these scenarios becomes a breeze when you use the user-friendly Taipy Studio interface.

 To learn more about managing data with scenarios, watch the tutorial video: